Near-Optimal and Robust Mechanism Design for Covering Problems with Correlated Players: Preliminaries

 A (direct revelation) {\em mechanism} $M=({\cal A},p_1,\ldots,p_n)$ for a covering problem consists of an allocation algorithm ${\cal A}: C\mapsto\Om$ and a payment function $p_i:C\mapsto\R$ for each agent $i$.
 Each agent $i$ reports a cost function $c_i$ (that might be different from his true cost function).
 The mechanism computes the allocation $\A(c)=(T_1,\ldots,T_n)=\w \in \Om$, and pays $p_i(c)$ to each agent $i$.
 The {\it utility} $u_i(c_i,c_{-i};\bc_i)$ that player $i$ derives when he reports $c_i$ and the others report $c_{-i}$ is $p_i(c)-\bc_i(\w_i)$ where $\bc_i$ is his true cost function, and each agent $i$ aims to maximize his own utility.
 We refer to $\max_i|\T_i|$ as the dimension of a covering problem.
 Thus, for a {\em single-dimensional} problem, each player $i$'s cost can be specified as $c_i(\w)=c_i\al_{i,\w}$, where $c_i\in\R_+$ is his private type and $\al_{i,\w}=1$ if $\w_i\neq\es$ and 0 otherwise.

-The above setup yields a {\em multidimensional covering mechanism-design problem} with {\em additive types}, where additivity is the property that if $c_i,c'_i\in C_i$, then the type $c_i+c'_i$ defined by $(c_i+c'_i)(\w)=c_i(\w)+c'_i(\w)$ for all $\w\in\Om$, is also in $C_i$.
-It is possible to define more general multidimensional settings, but additive type spaces is a reasonable starting point to explore the multidimensional covering mechanism-design setting.
+The above setup yields a {\em multidimensional covering mechanism-design problem} with {\em additive types}, where by additivity we mean that the private cost that a player $i$ incurs for providing a set $T\sse\T_i$ of objects is additive across the objects in $T$ (i.e., it is $\sum_{v\in T_i}c_{i,v}$).
+Notice that if $c_i,c'_i\in C_i$, then the type $c_i+c'_i$ defined by $\{c_{i,v}+c'_{i,v}\}_{v\in\T_i}$ is also in $C_i$ and satisfies $(c_i+c'_i)(\w)=c_i(\w)+c'_i(\w)$ for all $\w\in\Om$.
+It is possible to define more general multidimensional settings, but additive types is a reasonable starting point to explore the multidimensional covering mechanism-design setting.
 (As noted earlier, there has been almost no work on designing polytime, near-optimal mechanisms for covering problems.)

 \paragraph{The Bayesian setting.} We consider {\em Bayesian} settings where there is an underlying publicly-known {\em discrete} and possibly {\em correlated} joint type-distribution on $C$ from which the players' types are drawn.
 We consider the so-called explicit model, where the players' type distribution is explicitly specified.
 We use $\D\subseteq C$ to denote the support of the type distribution, and $\Pr_{\D}(c)$ to denote the probability of realization of $c\in C$.
 Also, we define $\D_i:=\{c_i\in C_i: \exists c_{-i}\text{ s.t. }(c_i,c_{-i})\in\D\}$, and $\D_{-i}$ to be $\{c_{-i}: \exists c_i\text{ s.t. }(c_i,c_{-i})\in\D\}$.